ZolutionSoftware/Rezolver/doc/Rezolver.Documentation/_docfx_proj/docs/create-and-use-a-container.md

 *Container Behaviours*

-- <xref:Rezolver.Container.ctor%23(Rezolver.ITargetContainer,Rezolver.IContainerBehaviour)>
+- <xref:Rezolver.Container.%23ctor(Rezolver.ITargetContainer,Rezolver.IContainerBehaviour)>
-- <xref:Rezolver.ScopedContainer.ctor%23(Rezolver.ITargetContainer,Rezolver.IContainerBehaviour)>
+- <xref:Rezolver.ScopedContainer.%23ctor(Rezolver.ITargetContainer,Rezolver.IContainerBehaviour)>
-- <xref:Rezolver.OverridingContainer.ctor%23(Rezolver.ITargetContainer,Rezolver.IContainerBehaviour)>
+- <xref:Rezolver.OverridingContainer.%23ctor(Rezolver.IContainer,Rezolver.ITargetContainer,Rezolver.IContainerBehaviour)>

-These lists aren't exhaustive, but, in fact, you'll notice that in all cases they are optional.

-This is because Rezolver has *default* behaviours that it uses for these types if no specific behaviour is passed on construction, and these can all be found in the @Rezolver.GlobalBehaviours class.
+If you look at these constructors, you'll notice that in all cases the behaviour parameters are optional - this is because Rezolver has *default* behaviours that it uses for these types if no specific behaviour is passed on construction, and these can all be found in the @Rezolver.GlobalBehaviours class.

-Briefly, these are all instances of special behaviour classes which wrap collections of other behaviours:
+Briefly, these are all instances of special behaviour classes which are collections of other behaviours:

-- **@Rezolver.GlobalBehaviours.TargetContainerBehaviour** A @Rezolver.TargetContainerBehaviourCollection with zero
+- **@Rezolver.GlobalBehaviours.TargetContainerBehaviour** - A @Rezolver.TargetContainerBehaviourCollection with zero
-or more @Rezolver.ITargetContainerBehaviour objects which are to be applied to all @Rezolver.TargetContainer and @Rezolver.OverridingTargetContainer objects
+or more @Rezolver.ITargetContainerBehaviour objects which will be attached to all @Rezolver.TargetContainer and @Rezolver.OverridingTargetContainer objects by default
+- **@Rezolver.GlobalBehaviours.ContainerBehaviour** - A @Rezolver.ContainerBehaviourCollection with zero or more
+@Rezolver.IContainerBehaviour objects which will be attached to all @Rezolver.Container objects by default (including derived types; except @Rezolver.OverridingTargetContainer, which gets its own global behaviour)
+- **@Rezolver.GlobalBehaviours.OverridingContainerBehaviour** - Same as above, but this is specifically for
+@Rezolver.OverridingContainer, because some of its behaviours are typically inherited from the container that it is overriding.

+These collections can be modified (add/remove/replace/clear) at any stage of the application's lifetime, and they will take effect the next time a new container or target container is created.

+There is much more to be covered about behaviours in the future.
+For now - use them where this guide shows you can, and if you think you need to use them for something you want to achieve then open an issue on Github.

 * * *